> GPS Information

 What is GPS?

-Over the last two decades, the use of GPS (Global Positioning System) devices has become common to aid navigation on the hills, whilst over the last couple of years many Smartphones equipped with GPS technology have been used for the same purpose.
+Over the last two decades, the use of GPS (Global Positioning System) devices has become common to aid navigation on roads, the sea and in the hills, whilst over the last couple of years many Smartphones equipped with GPS technology have been used for the same purpose.

 How does GPS work?